 The Treasury policy needs to be changed sharply and quickly.
+The

-The significant "down payment" appreciation of at least 10 percent by the time of the next meeting of the Strategic Economic Dialogue in May and prior to the release of Treasury's next semi-annual report, it will be labeled a "manipulator."
-This would trigger an explicit
+Administration should notify the Chinese that, if China fails to make a significant "down payment" appreciation of at least 10 percent prior to the release of Treasury's next semi-annual report, it will be labeled a "manipulator."
+This would trigger an explicit US negotiation with China on the currency issue.